-Now more than ever there is a need for a living, breathing privacy program which goes beyond a stagnant set of documents kept in the bottom drawer of an administrators desk.
+Now more than ever there is a need for a living, breathing privacy program that goes beyond a stagnant set of documents kept in the bottom drawer of an administrator’s desk.

 You may not need to render your systems as secure as the Vatican’s archives (whose strongest security asset against data loss is that…they’re offline!), but you’ll go a long way towards keeping your stakeholders’ trust by upgrading your data handling practices with an experienced DPO.